-By Brett Williams.
-Last Updated 17th April 2022.
+By Jo Anderson.
+Last Updated 10th January 2024.
 Welcome to our guide on back injury claims.
 In out, we answer questions such as ‘how much compensation will i get for a back injury?’ ‘how long does a back injury claim take?’ and ‘how can I prove my back injury at work?’.
 We also discuss how our No Win No Fee back injury solicitors could assist you in making a claim for back injury compensation.

 Why Claim Compensation For A Back Injury?

 A back injury or spinal injury can range from lesser damage that causes a minor disruption to your life to more serious damage that could result in lifelong suffering.
 If your injury has been caused by an accident that was not your fault, it may be possible to make a claim for back injury compensation.

 Making a claim may seem daunting, but our team of advisors and our personal injury lawyers could help you through the process and assist you in trying to achieve the highest possible award to compensate you for your injuries and hardship.
 Whether your injury was caused by whiplash in a car accident or you’re making a back injury at work claim, we are ready and waiting to offer legal assistance.

 We get questions every day relating to making personal injury claims for back injuries, and they can include but are not limited to:

 - What is the average payout for a back injury?

 - Can you get workers comp for a back injury?